-Photos from the January field trip to Reid Park Zoo can be seen here.
+Photos from the November field trip to Tohono Chul can be seen here.

 Photos submitted by club members are shown above as well as on our Flickr web site.
 Send to jimmsp AT AOL.com

-You can enter the member’s February Photo Contest now!
-The theme is Shoes.
+You can enter the member’s March Photo Contest now!
+The theme is Colors.
 Any PCQC member can submit up to 3 photos.
 A photo has to be 3 years old or less.

 Please rename each file with the title of the image.
 Size your image to either 13”x 19” or 16”x 20” and then send all (large) jpg images to pcqccontest AT gmail.com

 Detailed Rules and Guidelines are here.

 If you like to plan ahead, themes for future months can be found here.

 January Photo Contest Winners